igorulian/SuperiorMemes/README.md

 - [x] Guest mode
   - [x] User cannot upload memes util login
   - [x] You can rate the memes
+  - [ ] Login with google / facebook

 - [x] Logged mode
   - [x] User can share your memes with the community